AppleBreak1/EP45-UD3P-Customac/README.md

 - Alternative method is to use Clover generated CpuPm and CpuCst SSDTs.
 However, I find using method described in the link above results in a better CPU temperature.

-- If you want to have speedstep working but are not confortable with either method described, You may use Clover Bootloader.
+- If you want to have speedstep working but are not comfortable with either method described, You may use Clover Bootloader.

 Q9550 @3.2GHz
 <img width="1875" alt="Mojave-min" src="https://user-images.githubusercontent.com/97265013/181845167-ad13f857-598d-4ca2-ac8b-5512976e1da9.png">